Should we replace our manual QA inspection line with machine vision? 200K units/month, 3 shifts, 0.2% defect rate, $400K budget for automation.

 • Current 9-inspector manual inspection is the primary cost center justifying automation — if inspectors perform other functions beyond visual inspection, the ROI case weakens

-• existing stack defaulted: greenfield assumed (not_addressed)
+• existing stack synthetic default (not observed): greenfield assumed [synthetic] (not_addressed)

-• data volume defaulted: not specified (not_addressed)
+• data volume not provided: not specified [not_provided] (not_addressed)

 Inferred candidate specifics